-A long time ago, in the back of a derelict country tavern, a young kitchen hand got distracted counting beads on his abacus and accidentally dropped a raw chicken breast into a pile of breadcrumbs, which then rolled off the bench and onto a ham, cheese & tomato pizza, and then into an oven preheated at 180 degrees Celsius for a good halfa.
-And that [I’m pretty sure] is how the chicken parma was born.
+A long time ago, in the back of a derelict country tavern, a young kitchen hand got distracted counting beads on his abacus and accidentally dropped a raw chicken breast into a pile of breadcrumbs, which then rolled off the bench and onto a ham, cheese & tomato pizza, and then into an oven preheated at 180 degrees Celsius for a good half an hour.
+And that (we're pretty sure) is how the chicken parma was born.

 Here are Melbourne’s best pub meals.

 - The daily pie special served with mushy peas, mash and jus at South Melbourne’s The Palace Hotel.

 - The market fish with cucumber and grape tabouli and almond harissa at Fitzroy’s Marquis of Lorne.

 - The 300g Pork Scotch with mushroom, confit kipflers, mizuna, broccoli, and jus at Coburg’s The Woodlands Hotel.